dfrg/swash/README.md

 - Single pass, iterator based analysis determines word and line boundaries and detects whether bidi resolution is necessary

-### Performance

-Performance is a primary goal for this crate and preliminary microbenchmarks show a general improvement over FreeType and Harfbuzz by about 10-20% on average and some cases show substantial wins, particularly when scaling Postscript outlines or shaping text with complex features.
-Specifically, shaping runs with fonts like Calibri and Noto Sans Myanmar is almost twice as fast.
-Simple fonts and pure ASCII runs tend to show the smallest gains as those simply measure shaper initialization and glyph iteration.
-A comprehensive set of benchmarks (and test cases!) are needed here to gain more insight and track regressions.

 ### License

 Licensed under either of